CrowdStrike/container-image-scan/README.md

   * You can use the [container-image-scan](https://github.com/marketplace/actions/crowdstrike-container-image-scan) GitHub Action in your GitHub workflows.
 Checkout the action at [https://github.com/marketplace/actions/crowdstrike-container-image-scan](https://github.com/marketplace/actions/crowdstrike-container-image-scan)

-  * Pipeline examples, including the GuiHub Action, can be found at the CrowdStrike [image-scan-example](https://github.com/CrowdStrike/image-scan-example) repositotry.
+  * Pipeline examples, including the GitHub Action, can be found at the CrowdStrike [image-scan-example](https://github.com/CrowdStrike/image-scan-example) repositotry.